bernardocrodrigues/meta-cosmic/docs/index.rst

 Its features
 ======================

-- **Docker Container Engine** - CosmicOS ships with the world most popular container runtime.
+- **Docker Container Engine** - CosmicOS ships with the world most popular container runtime with all its tools.
-- **Lightweight** - Core elements take only 400mb of storage and 80mb of RAM.
+- **Lightweight** - Core elements take only 400mb of storage.
 Aprox.
 80% of that is thanks to Docker and Python.
 - **Yocto compatible** - CosmicOS is built completely from source using the latest branch (warrior) of the `Yocto framework <https://www.yoctoproject.org>`_.
 Clone, customize and build it yourself.
-- **Based on the Angstrom Distribution** - Supporting everything from toasters to servers.
-- **Python** - Native Python support.
+- **Python** - Native Python 2 & 3 support.

 Supported devices
 ==================